lmkerr/pokedex/README.md

 I had a really fun time on this project.
 Unfortunately my weekend didn't allow me much heads down time as I just put in 30 mintues here and there as I could.
 Given the time allotment, I wanted to tackle the business requirements first.
 I also wanted to make sure that I had a demoable url available upon completion of a working product using AWS S3 -> AWS CloudFront -> AWS Route53.
 Unfortunately I'm having some certificate / CNAME issues on my domain and it could take some time to resolve with the DNS, so at this time I can only provide the CloudFront URL.

 I added a limited but scalable CI/CD pipeline using 2 GitHub actions workflow that runs a production environment for the `main` branch and a development environment for the `dev` branch.
+Environemnts for each are set up within the GitHub repository.
 CI is automatically run when deploying.
 At the sake of saving costs for a side project, I decided to remove the steps from the dev GitHub Action for deploying the project to S3 and clearing the CloudFront cache upon deployment.
 But from the file you should get the gist of how it might work in an enterprise level application.

 ### What's not included (yet..)